-Is your goal to become a registered nurse (RN)?
+Is your goal to become a registered nurse (RN) or a licensed practical nurse (LPN)?
 Learn more about navigating the educational process here.

 In order to become an RN, you must attend college, either for an associate’s degree (ASN) or a bachelor’s degree (BSN).
 Many ASN and BSN programs use a two-step process for admission: first you complete the school’s pre-requisites and other requirements, then you submit your application for admission into the nursing program.
 Nursing school admission is fairly competitive and is often dependent on your pre-requisite grade point average (GPA).